 Gelato shops are far and few between on Milos, which makes Aggeliki a must-visit while on the island.
 The shop is located on the Adamantas waterfront, across from the port.
 Aggeliki serves up a variety of desert items, but the two dozen ice cream flavors are the highlight of any visit.

 Gialos is always the busiest restaurant on the Pollonia waterfront, and for good reason.
-It's definitely the best seafood on the island.
-I ate here twice while on Milos, and already miss it.
-Highlights for me were the fresh scallops, Greek salad and grilled whole white fish with potatoes and tomatoes.
+It’s definitely the best seafood on the island.
+Highlights are the fresh scallops, Greek salad and grilled whole white fish with potatoes and tomatoes.

 GYROS OF MILOS